mahuti/arcadepi/README.md

 	attract -v

 *It's important to load AttractMode the first time so that it creates configuration files.
 Run `attract` or `attract --loglevel debug` at the commmand line*

+To launch attract mode with logging in the terminal, and saved to a log as well:

+    attract --loglevel debug 2>&1 | tee ~/.attract/log.txt

 ##### Install manually for Raspberry Pi 4 / buster
 [Manual compile instructions on GitHub](https://github.com/mickelson/attract/wiki/Compiling-on-the-Raspberry-Pi-4-%28Raspbian-Buster%29)